-Table 13 shows the natural extension of the Build-up scenario -- renewal of these 2 accounts, in what could be termed a "static" or "steady state" portfolio (one with no new entrants).
+Exhibit 2 shows the natural extension of the build-up scenario-renewal of the two accounts, in what could be termed a "static" or "steady state" portfolio (one with no new entrants).

-As for applying these methods in the renewal scenario, renewing policy (X) is assumed equivalent to adding (X) to a portfolio of (Y); renewing (Y) is assumed equivalent to adding (Y) to a portfolio of (X).
+As for applying these methods in the renewal scenario, renewing policy X is assumed equivalent to adding X to a portfolio of Y; renewing Y is assumed equivalent to adding Y to a portfolio of X.

-(6.1) MS Method
+6.1.
+MS Method

-Pertinent values from Table 13 for the Marginal Surplus method are summarized here:
+Pertinent values from Exhibit 2 for the Marginal Surplus method are summarized in Table 3.